-This past Sunday we decided to head off to Harvard Square in Cambridge, Massachusetts.
+This past Sunday Mr. FE and I decided to head off to Harvard Square in Cambridge, Massachusetts.
 We’ve been to Harvard Square before, but it’s been at least a year since our last visit.

 Cambridge is a bustling city located less than 4 miles from downtown Boston.
 Its central location and direct access to Boston via the MBTA makes Cambridge a high cost of living area, with the median home price currently averaging $849,000¹.

 Cambridge is recognized for its advanced education being home to both Harvard University and Massachusetts Institute of Technology (MIT), thus making Cambridge a very desirable place to learn, live, and work.